 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 70D and Canon EOS M100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon G3 X||Y||stereo||mono||Y||Y||mini||2.0||Y||Y||-|

 It is notable that the 70D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the 70D and the M100 have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 70D or the Canon M100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.